CleverProgrammers/pwj-chrome-extension/readme.md

 ## TODO: Save the Action Item data in a database

+#### HINTS:
+- Save the data in Chrome Sync
+- Create `add()` function
+- You need to grab the list of action items first and then append the new item

 ## TODO: Display the list of Action Items from the database

 ## TODO(TOGETHER): Clean up the styling